SteveSandersonMS/dotnet-ai-workshop/instructions/10_AgenticCorrectiveRag.md

 The objective is to force the choice of one of the tyep provided.
 This makes it easier to write our **plan-execute-eval** loop as a plain and clear csharp algorythm.

-For example we can now write a loop that tries to look for more data to answer the user question.
-The code would look something like this:
+For example we can now write a loop that tries to look for more data to answer the user question like this:
 ```cs
 var planGenerator = new PlanGenerator(chatClient);